HMS Trent (1757): Construction

 In sailing qualities Trent was broadly comparable with French frigates of equivalent size, but with a shorter and sturdier hull and greater weight in her broadside guns.
 She was also comparatively broad-beamed with ample space for provisions and the ship's mess, and incorporating a large magazine for powder and round shot.
 (Note: Trents dimensional ratios 3.57:1 in length to breadth, and 3.3:1 in breadth to depth, compare with standard French equivalents of up to 3.8:1 and 3:1 respectively.
 Royal Navy vessels of equivalent size and design to Trent were capable of carrying up to 20 tons of powder and shot, compared with a standard French capacity of around 10 tons.
 They also carried greater stores of rigging, spars, sails and cables, but had fewer ship's boats and less space for the possessions of the crew.)
 Taken together, these characteristics would enable Trent to remain at sea for long periods without resupply.
 She was also built with broad and heavy masts, which balanced the weight of her hull, improved stability in rough weather and made her capable of carrying a greater quantity of sail.
 The disadvantages of this comparatively heavy design were a decline in manoeuvrability and slower speed when sailing in light winds.

 Her designated complement was 200, comprising two commissioned officers – a captain and a lieutenant – overseeing 40 warrant and petty officers, 91 naval ratings, 38 Marines and 29 servants and other ranks.
 (Note: The 29 servants and other ranks provided for in the ship's complement consisted of 20 personal servants and clerical staff, four assistant carpenters an assistant sailmaker and four widow's men.
 Unlike naval ratings, servants and other ranks took no part in the sailing or handling of the ship.)
 Among these other ranks were four positions reserved for widow's men – fictitious crew members whose pay was intended to be reallocated to the families of sailors who died at sea.

 Career

+Trent along with HMS Boreas took part in a cutting out operation in Guantanamo Bay on the Spanish Island of Cuba where a number of French privateers were known to be operating from.
+During the action, boats from Trent and Boreas were able to capture two of the French privateers and forced the destruction of another.

 Bien Aimé was a merchant frigate of 20 guns and 85 men.
 She was on her way to Martinique when on 5 January 1761 she encountered Trent about 10 leagues off Cape Tiburon.
 Trent captured Bien Aimé after a single-ship action that left Bien Aimé with 40 men killed and wounded.
 Trent had one man killed and five wounded.